garbetjie/docker-php-extensions/README.md

 ## Changelog

 * **2021-02-04**
   * Remove the additional & unnecessary `/opt/newrelic/newrelic.cfg` config file.
+  * Add date-based image tags (eg: `7.4-nginx-20210204`).

 * **2021-02-03**
   * Remove the use of a custom wait script for New Relic - this is configurable by the agent.